Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/2-Blockchain_Structure_slides.md

 Notes:

-This example is also from Substrate, we will cover more in depth in the next module.
+This example is from Substrate and as such it strives to be a general and flexible format, we will cover Substrate in more depth in the next module.
+This is representative of nearly all real-world blockchains

 ---

 ## Headers

-Consensus-related info.
-Varies per blockchain, but in Substrate:

-- Parent hash
-- Number
-- State root
-- Extrinsics root
-- Digest
+Exact content varies per blockchain.
+Always contains the parent hash.
+Headers are the _actual_ hash-linked list, not entire blocks.

+Notes:
 The parent hash links blocks together (cryptographically linked list).
 The other info is handy for other infrastructure and applications (more on that later).

----
+---v

-## Other Headers
+## Header Examples

 <widget-columns>
 <widget-column>